Satyapt001/Conquering_Responsive_design/README.md

-It contains all the files up until this day , and the challenges ,task,examples that are carried out till this day this repo  is "Updating".
+It contains all the files,the challenges ,task,examples that are carried out till this day from the course conquring responsive design this repo  is "Updating".